Alison Hale: Early life

 The youngest of six children, Hale was born and grew up in Westport, on the banks on the Buller River.
 Horses are a recurring theme in her work, and she was fascinated by them from an early age: "I'd failed miserably at school because I was too busy riding horses!"
 She recalls as a child catching loose horses in Westport and returning them to their owners so she could get a ride, and biking out to the light horse club with jodhpurs she bought with whitebaiting money.
 Hale dropped out of school at 15, met a farrier, and went on to have three children with him.
 At 16 she was working at the Brackenfield Hunt Club in Canterbury, exercising hunt horses, and a year later moved to Māwheraiti with her husband to train horses.
 She raised her family working in shearing sheds, relief milking, mustering, and general farm work.
 She continued to ride, competing in showjumping and other equine events.

 Hale had drawn from an early age, but failed School Certificate art, even though "it's the only class I ever behaved in at school"; she nevertheless continued drawing after marrying, and began painting with watercolours when her children started school.
 Her inspiration to begin working in oils came from seeing a reproduction of Constable's The Hay Wain at age 18, in a house the couple had moved into.
-One of most important influences in her early artistic career was Hokitika landscape painter Brent Trolle, whose weekend Rural Education Programme painting course she attended, and who encouraged her to continue.
+One of the most important influences in her early artistic career was Hokitika landscape painter Brent Trolle, whose weekend Rural Education Programme painting course she attended, and who encouraged her to continue.